Let’s talk about microwave ovens.

 3. Yogurt & butter containers

 Plastic containers like yogurt cups and butter containers are meant for one-time use.
-They aren’t made to withstand the high temperatures and heat of a microwave, and if heated they can melt and potentially release chemicals into the food.
+They aren’t made to withstand the high temperatures and heat of a microwave, and if heated they can melt and potentially release chemicals into your food.

 If you want to make hard-boiled eggs, boil them in a pot on the stove.
 Putting eggs in the microwave will likely just leave you with a huge mess — after the high temperatures cause them to explode.